raishvaria/laravel-packages-demo/README.md

 Laravel packages allow access to all the features that framework offers to its host application, including routing, migrations, tests, views, and numerous other useful features.

+## Installation

+- Clone the repo
+- Create the database
+- Setup the .env file
+- Run the project

 ## Related videos

 - **[Laravel Nested](https://youtu.be/9PEjGW2EvRI)**